emphasize/skill-camera/readme.md

 you should make this a priority skill, it is meant to be used by other skills, it is needed because only 1 skill can access the webcam at a time

+NOTE: this skill does not auto-reload, requires manual reboot

 ## Examples
 * "take a picture"